 How to assess debt consolidation vs. bankruptcy

-As you consider both options, take an honest look at the amount of your debt, your budget and your available funds and income.
-Identify short- and long-term financial goals and how your credit health will impact these.
+As you consider debt consolidation vs. bankruptcy, take an honest look at the amount of your debt, your budget and your available funds and income.
+Identify your short- and long-term financial goals and how your credit health will impact these.

 To best assess your qualifications and options for filing bankruptcy, speak with a bankruptcy attorney.
 Although you can file bankruptcy yourself, an attorney’s knowledge and experience can be worth the legal fees.
 Plus, most attorneys offer a free, no-obligation initial consultation.

-To compare your options side by side, you can utilize Resolve’s free financial management platform.
-Once you determine the best option, Resolve can connect you with a network partner to assist with your debt settlement plan or direct you to a bankruptcy attorney.
+To compare your options side by side, you can use Resolve’s free decision-making tool.
+Once you determine the best option, Resolve can connect you with a service provider in the Resolve Network to assist with your debt consolidation plan or direct you to a bankruptcy attorney.
 We can also help you understand what bankruptcy would mean for your individual financial situation.